John Lewis Tiarks: Early life

-Tiarks was born in the town of Jever, then in the Grand Duchy of Oldenburg, and now in Lower Saxony, Germany.
 He entered the University of Göttingen to study theology but transferred to the mathematics course.
-Having gained his degree he initially moved to Hamburg, but then moved to England in 1810 to escape Napoleon.
-There he secured employment as Assistant Librarian to Sir Joseph Banks.
+He took a position as a private tutor.
+He received a doctorate in mathematics in 1808.
+Having gained his degree he initially moved to Hamburg.
+He fled to England in 1810 to avoid conscription by Napoleon.
+He became assistant librarian and factotum to Joseph Banks at the Royal Society.